COMPLETED PROJECT SNAPSHOT

 Lot 68 Forest Creek Road plays a vital role in maintaining a continuous, vegetated wildlife corridor across the landscape.
 It forms part of a significant and extensive tract of forest that stretches from the mangrove wetland delta of the Daintree River to the Alexandra Range and Thornton Peak mountains to the immediate north.

 Positioned on the lower side of Forest Creek Road, Lot 68 is located close to the Daintree River delta.
 The land is extremely wet, with seasonally ponded water, and is largely mapped as Aquatic Conservation Significant (riverine wetlands).
-The northern bank of the Daintree River supports high biodiversity and quality fish habitat, including an isolated population of McCullough’s rainbow fish (Melanotaenia maccullochi), which is morphologically distinctive.
+The northern bank of the Daintree River supports high biodiversity and quality fish habitat, including an isolated population of McCullough’s Rainbow fish (Melanotaenia maccullochi), which is morphologically distinctive.
 The surrounding area is also home to endangered frog species and provides critical habitat for many other rare and threatened species.

 By safeguarding rainforest and wetland ecosystems on-site, the purchase of Lot 68 ensures broader landscape connectivity.
 Increased urbanisation in Forest Creek threatens to disrupt natural ecological processes by fragmenting habitats and creating the "edge effect."
 Maintaining a healthy core-to-edge ratio is essential to sustaining ecologically sound, functioning forests.

-Lot 68 is habitat for the estuarine (saltwater) crocodile.
+Lot 68 is habitat for the estuarine (Saltwater) crocodile

 Restoration plans for Lot 68